arkkra/osrs-bot/README.md

 python3 -m venv .
 ```

-Activate the environment and install the dependencies
+Activate the environment and install the dependencies:

 ```bash
 source bin/activate